ahwayakchih/SimpleSVGView/README.md

 Simple SVG View
 ===============

-A VERY naive, simple parser and renderer spacializing in SVG files with QRCode encoded in Path element.
+A VERY naive, simple parser and renderer specializing in SVG files with QRCode encoded in Path element.

 ## Usage